 Schedule A Colposcopy

 The smooth glass doors swooshed open, welcoming Meagan into the sprawling medical center.
 Chilly, hyper air-conditioned air engulfed her and washed over her bare arms.
-Briefly she wondered about the energy bill to keep such a large building so cool even as the outside temperatures soared.
+She briefly wondered about the energy bill to keep such a large building so cool even as the outside temperatures soared.

 The words floated through her cell phone, "Your Pap is abnormal."

-The results that every woman dreads and here, they were being said to her.
-Her cervical Pap smear results were abnormal.
+The result that every woman dreads and, here, the words were being said to her.
+Her cervical Pap smear result was abnormal.